The AZEK Company Inc. (AZEK) Shares Soar Above 1-Year High

 Conclusion

-In conclusion, The AZEK Company Inc. (AZEK) has had a mixed performance lately.
+In conclusion, The AZEK Company Inc. (AZEK) has had a better performance lately.
 Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
-It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.
+It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.